 The brick façade is accented with metal panels and highlighted with large amounts of glass that provide natural light to the classrooms.
 A curved corridor divides the building while slowly widening and developing into the art room.
 The art room showcases a large window introducing natural light into the room and the corridor.
 The curved façade along the corridor is emphasized with copper-finished metal panels.

-Cabell County Schools is currently pursuing the first LEED Silver Certified middle School in Cabell County.
+Cabell County Schools is the first LEED Certified middle school in Cabell County.
 The building and curriculum boasts of 6th, 7th, and 8th grade teams that will compete against each other in energy consumption and are able to track through technology energy usage throughout the year.
 Through online learning and technology systems throughout the facility, students are also able to work with and compete with facilities throughout the world.